sciZer0/7/v/README.md

 <h1>1 &nbsp Maximum Supply</h1>

+The whole Maximum Supply is created at the Genesis Block.

 Maximum Supply is 10,000,000 Vote tokens.

 Each Vote token is divided into 10,000,000,000 Hands.

 The Hand is the smallest unit of the Vote token.

+There will never be the printing any more.

 <h1>2 &nbsp Unprecedented Full-Scale Distribution</h1>

-The whole Maximum Supply (10,000,000 Vote tokens) is created at the Genesis Block.

-And right away, through a fair airdrop, all the 10,000,000 Vote tokens (100%) for free are equally distributed among over 1,000,000 people who become Voters (users).
+After creating the Genesis Block right away, through a fair airdrop, all the 10,000,000 Vote tokens (100%) for free are equally distributed among over 1,000,000 people who become Voters (users).

 Through a fair airdrop excluding the multi-accounting.